By the end of this section, you will be able to:

 - Explain the controversy over privacy when applied to abortion and same-sex relationships

 In this section, we consider the final two amendments of the Bill of Rights and the way they affect our understanding of the Constitution as a whole.
-Rather than protecting specific rights and liberties, the Ninth and Tenth Amendments indicate how the Constitution and the Bill of Rights should be interpreted, and they lay out the residual powers of the state governments.
-We will also examine privacy rights, an area the Bill of Rights does not address directly; instead, the emergence of defined privacy rights demonstrates how the Ninth and Tenth Amendments have been applied to expand the scope of rights protected by the Constitution.
+Rather than protecting specific rights and liberties, the Ninth and Tenth Amendments indicate how the Constitution and the Bill of Rights should be interpreted, and lay out the residual powers of the state governments.
+We will also examine privacy rights, an area the Bill of Rights does not address directly.
+Rather, the emergence of defined privacy rights demonstrates how the Ninth and Tenth Amendments have been applied to expand the scope of rights protected by the Constitution.

 THE NINTH AMENDMENT